-The PLCB recognizes this is not a comprehensive list of all occupations requiring licensure/certification.
-The information contained herein is to be used only as a guide.
+This PLCB recognizes this is not a comprehensive list of all occupations requiring licensure/cartification.
+The Information contained herein is to be used only as a guide.

-Many healthcare degrees, such as distitian or radiologic technologist, also have certification requirements, which can be delayed or denied due to someone's criminal records related to alcohol use.
+Many healthcare degrees, such as delittian or natiologist, also have certification requirements, which can be delayed or denied due to someone's criminal records related to alcohol use.